The Nature of Futurism: Marinetti and the Volcano, Father of Arts and Technology – Université Sorbonne Nouvelle Paris 3

 1 Giugno 2018

-14 gennaio 2023 presso la Scuola per Assistenti Sociali «F. Stagno D’Alcontres» di Modica Corso di Laurea in…
+19 dicembre 2025 presso la Scuola per Assistenti Sociali «F. Stagno D’Alcontres» di Modica Corso di Laurea…